"The new generation holds that they

 Hence the money was missing for their own structural modernization.

-In all emerging economies corrupt intrigeurs have mixed over and over
+In emerging economies and lobby-republics corrupt intrigeurs have mixed over and over

 with politicians and businessmen.